What’s the Difference Between Hard Water and Soft Water?

 Water Softening Methods

-To combat the negative effects of hard water, many households opt for water softening methods.
+To combat the negative effects of hardened water, many households opt for water softening methods.
 The most common method is ion exchange, where calcium and magnesium ions are replaced with sodium ions through a water softener.
 Other methods include reverse osmosis and lime softening.

 Benefits of Soft Water